bigbitbus/bigbitbus-tools-test-scripts/README.md

 # BigBitBus Test Scripts

-This repository contains a scripts to collect system and performance information.
-These scripts collect and upload this information to BigBitBus servers, which will then analyze the uploaded information and present informational reports based on the uploaded data.
+This repository contains scripts to collect system and performance information and upload this information to BigBitBus servers, which then analyze the uploaded information and present informational reports based on the uploaded data.
 These reports can contain comparisons with standard hardware and cloud providers so users can compare their systems to other systems.
 Please see the important information in the